-Schwartzen Precil has trained over 80 youth serving leaders in several states to help prepare students to succeed in school and the workforce.
+Schwartzen Precil has trained over 80 youth serving leaders and organizations in several states to help prepare students to succeed in school and the workforce.

 Hero Leadership Group focuses on mentorship, leadership, and curriculum development providing students with necessary skills for long-term success.
 The curriculum is based on behavior change research to ensure a high quality social-emotional learning outcomes for students most at-risk.

 Participants of HLG leadership training's have the opportunity to reflect on their sense of responsibility, compassion, and integrity.